 |

 The main High Street of this colourful little seaside village starts from the distinctive conical red-tiled tower of the Church of St. Peter and St. Paul to Martello Tower No 25.
 Within this small stretch lies a host of shops and businesses to meet your everyday needs.
 The Ship public house, on the opposite side of the road to St Peter and St Paul church was where Russell Thorndike wrote many of the infamous Dr. Syn stories; fictitious yarns, inspired by local smuggling and law breaking on the Marsh.
-In sharp contrast to the Dr. Syn fables, Edith Nesbit, the famous children’s writer, also lived in Dymchurch.
-An enterprising author, she wrote a number of books including her most famous work – The Railway Children.
-The central slipway, accessed via the High Street, leads to the beautiful open sandy award winning beach.
-Childrens' amusements and rides, accessed via the seawall and High Street, together with eating establishments and essential shops are waiting to help you enjoy your stay in the village.
+In sharp contrast to the Dr. Syn fables, Edith Nesbit, the famous childrens writer, also lived in Dymchurch.
+An enterprising author, she wrote a number of books including her most famous work The Railway Children.
+The central slipway,

 |